 Moore recommends stepping back and looking at the bigger picture.
 “It’s about making a conscious choice to really evaluate what you are trying to achieve.
 It can be tempting to focus on the outcome and get distracted by the so-called ‘shiny things’.”
 For example, when making a new career move, try to put the money, perks, and status to one side and concentrate on the job role itself and the subsequent satisfaction and happiness this can bring.

 When navigating a bigger decision-making process, taking pen to paper via journaling or speaking out loud can help get the thoughts out of your head and help you obtain a sense of what you are feeling.
 “We often know on an unconscious level what is right for us but we need to give it a voice,” says Kudzi.

 She advocates for the idea of an old-fashioned pros and cons list.
 While the list itself can help you see the good and bad points of either option clearly, it is the way you react to the list that is actually more important.
 The exercise forces you to get out of your head and connect with your heart.
 “Focus on how you feel when you look at the list.
 For example, think about why you might be resisting the one that looks better on paper,” she explains.

-When it comes to talking the decision through with another person, choose someone of a neutral viewpoint, that is outside the situation and won’t be impacted by the result.
+When it comes to talking the decision through with another person, choose someone of a neutral viewpoint, that is outside the situation and will not be impacted by the result.
 “You are looking for someone to act as a soundboard, not a solution.
 Speak to someone who can give clarity rather than someone who will tell you what you do,” Kudzi recommends.